Can I have the 30% ruling if I start my own business?

 A diploma or permit is usually not needed for starting a business in The Netherlands.
 There are, however so called regulated professions and professions subjected to professional competence requirements.

-A regulated profession is one you can practice only if you meet the professional qualifications established by law.
-The legal profession is a typical example.
-The list is long and can be checked here:
+A regulated profession is one you can practice only if you meet the professional qualifications established by law..

 Professional competence requirements apply to professions, such as: personnel in healthcare and child care, architects and town planners, financial service providers, bailiffs, bus and lorry drivers, driving instructors, crew of seagoing vessels, security guards and other.